-You’ve set up your food truck or your doggie daycare, and you’re ready to win at this small-business game.
-But how do you go about finding customers?
-While there are a lot of notable ways, such as social media, a website, ads in local publications, innovative PR that gets you featured on local (or national) media, and, of course, good old-fashioned word of mouth, there’s one thing a reputable business can’t forget: The old-school method of having your business phone number—and putting it everywhere.
+You’ve set up your food truck or your doggie daycare, and you’re ready to win at this small business game.
+Yet how do you go about finding customers?
+While there are a lot of notable ways, such as social media, a website, ads in local publications, innovative PR that gets you featured on local (or national) media, and, of course, good old-fashioned word of mouth.

-Here’s how to get that business phone number you need to grow, and why it’s still incredibly important in today’s digital age.
+Here’s how to get that business phone number you need to grow and why it’s still incredibly important even in today’s digital age.